About UsOFTEN IMITATED BUT NEVER EQUALED!

 When I was elected to the Advisory Council of the International Horn Society in 1993, I began attending the annual International Horn Workshops where I became acquainted with many horn players of various ages, backgrounds, abilities and accomplishments.
 These musicians fell into four categories: Amateurs, Educators, Professionals and Students.
 In talking to the many individuals of these diverse groups, I discovered that most of them had a need for instruction in the various aspects of horn playing from the very simplest fundamental techniques to the most complex interpretive problems of the repertoire.
 Many said that they would be interested in participating in an intense program of study and performance.
 As I thought about their remarks, I created the concept of an intense seminar and retreat where horn players of all ages would gather for a period of time to study with the finest faculty and perform.
 It also occurred to me that this should take place in a pleasant and isolated location so to heighten the concentration levels of the participants and give them a truly unique environment in which to grow musically.
 I approached the administration of the White Mountain School who were most receptive to the idea and the first Kendall Betts Horn Camp was scheduled for a week in June 1995.

-From full three-week faculty to weekly staff, Kendall Betts Horn Camp welcomes the brightest and most accomplished instructors to camp each year.
+From full two-week faculty to weekly staff, Kendall Betts Horn Camp welcomes the brightest and most accomplished instructors to camp each year.

 University of Illinois Champaign-Urbana